grrrr/flext/readme.txt

 flext seeks to represent a uniform programming interface for extending the most common modular real-time audio systems Max/MSP and Pure Data (PD) with external modules, or short externals.
-These modules provide a way to tailor such a system for oneís special needs and supply additional functionality.
+These modules provide a way to tailor such a system for one√≠s special needs and supply additional functionality.

 Source code based on flext is able to exploit most common features of the